 There are more than 7,500 known cultivars of apples, resulting in a range of desired characteristics.
 Different cultivars are bred for various tastes and uses, including cooking, fresh eating and cider production.
 Domestic apples are generally propagated by grafting, although wild apples grow readily from seed.
-Trees are prone to a number of fungalbacterial and pest problems, which can be controlled by a number of organic and non-organic means.
+Trees are prone to a number of fungal, bacterial and pest problems, which can be controlled by a number of organic and non-organic means.

 About 69 million tonnes of apples were grown worldwide in 2010, and China produced almost half of this total.
 The United States is the second-leading producer, with more than 6% of world production.
 Turkey is third, followed by Italy, India and Poland.
 Apples are often eaten raw, but can also be found in many prepared foods (especially desserts) and drinks.
 Many beneficial health effects are thought to result from eating apples; however, two forms of allergies are seen to various proteins found in the fruit.